2002 Stromboli tsunami: Damages

 Panarea, January 2003, tsunami effects caused by the eruption of Stromboli.

-On the island of Stromboli, the 2002 eruption caused two tsunamis which first caused the sea to recede and then provoked two anomalous waves of 20 meters that caused major damages in the Strombolian inhabited area called Ginostra, hitting the whole village.
-The event also forced the Civil Protection to close the island to the tourists, until an efficient alarm system against similar phenomena had been tested.
+On the island of Stromboli, the 2002 eruption caused two tsunamis: first, it caused the sea to recede and then provoked two anomalous waves of 20 meters that caused major damage in the Strombolian inhabited area called Ginostra, hitting the whole village.
+The event also forced the Civil Protection to close the island to tourists until an efficient alarm system against similar phenomena had been tested.
 No evacuation orders have ever been issued, although most residents preferred to spend the last night of 2002 in a safer environment on the island of Lipari.

-The tsunami swept away boats, damaged houses situated along the coast, and injured six people, who were evacuated by helicopter and brought to two hospitals in Sicily.
-A tanker was seriously hit by the wave, causing oil spills.
+The tsunami swept away boats, damaged houses along the coast, and injured six people, who were evacuated by helicopter and brought to two hospitals in Sicily.
+A tanker was seriously hit by the wave, causing an oil spill.
 Other minor effects of the giant wave were recorded in the confining Aeolian islands, especially in Panarea.
 The total damage to the infrastructures of Stromboli, Panarea, and Ginostra was worth €600,000.

 Casualties and first aid

-On 30 December 2002, a large amount of rock fell into the sea, causing an anomalous wave; because of it three people were injured and two people were transferred to hospitals in Messina.
-The first one resulted to have a fractured leg, the second one a fractured foot, whereas the third injured person was a German citizen who had a slight head cut.
-Part of the island of Stromboli was evacuated: 100 people were transferred by the Civil protection helicopters to Messina and 40 to Lipari.
+On 30 December 2002, a large amount of rock fell into the sea, causing an anomalous wave; because of it, three people were injured, and two people were transferred to hospitals in Messina.
+The first one resulted in a fractured leg, the second one a fractured foot, whereas the third injured person was a German citizen who had a slight head cut.
+Part of the island of Stromboli was evacuated: 100 people were transferred by Civil Protection helicopters to Messina and 40 to Lipari.
 Two helicopters from the Air Force took part in rescue operations after the event.
-Since the tsunami occurred in late December, the island was not filled with tourists and the reports on the casualties state that there were no deaths.
+Since the tsunami occurred in late December, the island was not filled with tourists, and reports of casualties indicate no deaths.